dzek69/docker-node-minimal/README.md

 It may produce broken images on other processor architectures than x64, as it removes some stuff from `/usr/local/include/node/openssl/archs`.
 Tweak it for use with other architectures.

+## Why & alternatives

+I needed images as small as possible to fit many many projects on Raspberry.
+Using [scratch-node](https://github.com/astefanutti/scratch-node) was a pain back then. `scratch-node` seems to work just fine now and produces smaller images, but I wanted to keep system tools (wget, cron, etc).

 ## Requirements

 ### When building directly: